DevShedLabs/SchemaPlanner/README.md

 - [ ] Additional output formats (Mongoose, Prisma, etc.)
 - [ ] Schema validation rules
-- [ ] Import from database connection
 - [ ] Schema version control
-- [ ] Team collaboration features
 - [ ] Custom type definitions

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by the need for better schema design tools in modern web development
-- Built with love by DevShedLabs
-- Special thanks to all contributors and the open-source community

 ## Support